easy-node-pro/harmony-validator-scripts/README.md

 This contains our version of the upgrade_harmony.sh script in our guide.
 Use the command below in the same directory with your harmony binary to download a copy of our script.
 Run this when updates to harmony are required by the developers by running `./upgrade_harmony.sh`

 `wget https://raw.githubusercontent.com/easy-node-one/harmony-validator-scripts/main/upgrade/upgrade_harmony.sh && chmod +x upgrade_harmony.sh`

+### vStats
+This contains stuff to supercharge vStats bot, more to come later.